The 10 Worst Places To Live In Rhode Island For 2021

 But, like any other state, there are some crummy areas here.
 Places that, if you were to move to, or consider visiting, you might want to avoid.
 We’re not here to argue for or against which places in Rhode Island stink.
 Instead, we use scientific data to decide that for us.

-However, according to data (which doesn’t measure things like beauty and ‘friendly people’), there are far better options in the state for making a place home.
+However, according to data (which doesn’t measure things like beauty and ‘friendly people’), the state has far better options for making a place home.
 And the worst place to live in Rhode Island?
-That would be Pascoag.
+The worst place to live in Rhode Island is Woonsocket.

 If you’re looking for something more national, check out the worst cities in America or the worst states in America.